Last Updated: August 17, 2024

 Early Life

-John Madden was born on April 10th of 1936 in Austin, Minnesota.
+John Madden was born on April 10th, 1936, in Austin, Minnesota.
 In order to pursue work opportunities, his father moved the family to California to find a job as an auto mechanic.
 John was still young at the time, and he spent most of his youth growing up in a small town just south of San Francisco.
 After enrolling in a Catholic school, he then moved to Jefferson High School.
 During his time in high school, John Madden quickly became a high-performing member of the football team.
 John was a talented, versatile young athlete who showed promise in both offensive and defensive positions.
 He also proved to be a talented baseball player.

 College Football